tsender/bacre_2D/README.md

             ```
             ros2 launch astar_trav worker_astar_trav_2D_v2_launch.py wid:=<wid> asg_client_ip_addr:=<ip_addr>
             ```
-            where \<ip_addr\> is the IP address of the computer running the BACRE node (in our case, this is the IP address of computer 0).
+            where \<ip_addr\> is the IP address of the computer running the AutoSceneGenClient node (in our case, this is the IP address of computer 0).
 Autonomy stacks associated with IDs 6-11 are executed on computer 1 in our setup.
-    - To simplify the above commands, we created shell scripts that took just the ID as an argument.
+    - To simplify the above commands, we created shell scripts that took just the worker ID as an argument.
 The script for running an autonomy stack on the local computer (computer 0) looked like:
         ```
         #! \usr/bin/bash
         wid=$1